Latest update: 17 December 2024

 Starting from a certain quantity or composition, producers are obliged to put “nano” on the list of ingredients.
 Limited amounts do not have to be mentioned, so there can still be nanoparticles in non-nano sunscreens.
 These products often have a coating to enlarge the nanoparticles so that they remain on your skin.
 But it doesn’t seem entirely fair to put it on the packaging as a non-nano sunscreen, does it?
 Regulations from the EU have therefore become stricter.
 As a result, sustainable sunscreen creams that were recently non-nano now suddenly contain nanoparticles.
 While nothing has changed in the substance.
 According to European guidelines, the nanoparticles should no longer be in sprays because they can be carcinogenic if you inhale them – yikes.
 They are safe to use on your skin.

-But the health risk with nano and non-nano zinc oxide and titanium dioxide is very low, according to the Environmental Working Group.
-The Environmental Working Group says that titanium dioxide sunscreens don’t even exist without nanoparticles.
+But the health risk of nano and non-nano zinc oxide and titanium dioxide is very low, according to the Environmental Working Group.
+The Environmental Working Group says titanium dioxide sunscreens don’t even exist without nanoparticles.
 According to them, nanoparticles and titanium dioxide go hand in hand.
 However, the nanoparticles from one brand may be larger or smaller than those from another brand.
 The Environmental Working Group also says titanium dioxide filters (including nanoparticles) are still the best option for the ocean.
 They claim that they barely penetrate your skin.

 About those microplastics: a nanoparticle is not by definition a microplastic, but it could be.
 Microplastics are tiny, solid pieces of plastic that dissolve poorly in water and are not biodegradable.
 It has not been officially established what is and what is not microplastic.
 So it just depends on who you ask.
 Therefore, one environmental organization can qualify something as microplastic while another does not see the same substance as microplastic.
 A good starting point to take a closer look at all your care products is the Beat the Microbead app.
 Scan your product and find out if it contains microplastics.